patrickkellogg/DAT-NYC-25/README.md

 instructor | times available | method
 :----------|:-------------------|:--
-Amy     | by appointment | slack and hangouts by appointment Corey	   | Saturday 10-1pm | in person at GA or by slack Tom      | Sunday 2-5pm | in person at GA or by slack
+Amy     | TBD | slack and hangouts by appointment Corey	   | TBD| in person at GA or by slack
+Tom      | TBD | in person at GA or by slack

 Please use email or Slack to schedule office hours.
 Use [office hours] in the subject line as it can help us find the emails easier and reply more quickly.